Collections

-The Charles Maurer Herbarium Collection at Colorado State University (CS) is the third largest collection of plants and the oldest herbarium in the southern Rocky Mountain region and has an excellent representation of the Colorado Flora.
+The Charles Maurer Herbarium Collection at Colorado State University (CS) is the third largest collection of plants and the oldest herbarium in the southern Rocky Mountain region.
+The collection is excellent representation of the Colorado flora.
 It serves as a regional center for plant systematic research and receives about four hundred visitors per year.
-The Charles Maurer Herbarium Collection contains approximately 100,000 specimens of vascular plants, primarily from Colorado.
-It is from this collection that Harold D. Harrington, one of the former curators, compiled his well known Manual Of The Plants Of Colorado, published in 1954.
+The Charles Maurer Herbarium Collection contains approximately 101,000 specimens of vascular plants, primarily from Colorado.
+The collections at CS formed the backbone for three major floras for the state: The Flora of Colorado (Rydberg, 1906), Harold D. Harrington, one of the former curators, Manual Of The Plants Of Colorado (1954), and current curator Jennifer Ackerfield’s Flora of Colorado (2015, 2022).

 The herbarium also has a large collection of plant identification keys from Colorado and other areas, and an extensive collection of reprints on floristics and systematics.
 Patrons are welcome to use any of these resources while visiting the herbarium.
-An especially valuable resource available to researchers is the herbarium’s database of 100,000 herbarium specimens, housed through SEINet.
-We have also successfully digitized the entire herbarium, and images of specimens are available for searching as well.
+An especially valuable resource available to researchers is the herbarium’s database of over 101,000 herbarium specimens, housed through SEINet.

 The herbarium is free and open to all patrons, and is broadly used by members of the university including numerous students, state and federal agencies, and the general public for plant identification.
 In addition to students, approximately 300 visitors come to the Charles Maurer Herbarium Collection each year, seeking help identifying plants, investigating regional floristic diversity, studying specimens for preservation of rare or endangered species, and preparing systematic monographs.